1893 AHAC season: Championship

 Montreal HC won the championship for placing first in the regular season.
 This was Montreal HC's third straight championship since the Championship Trophy was inaugurated in 1891.
 According to the terms for the trophy, Montreal HC was allowed to keep the Trophy.
-A new version was struck for following seasons.
-The version won by Montreal is on display in the collection of the Hockey Hall of Fame.
+A new version was struck for following seasons (this new version is on display at the MAA building at 2070 rue Peel Street, Montreal).
+The version won 1891-1893 that was gifted to Montreal is on display in the collection of the Hockey Hall of Fame.

 As champions of the AHAC, the Dominion Hockey Challenge Cup (known today as the Stanley Cup) was to be awarded to Montreal as its inaugural champion.
-On May 15, 1893, Sheriff John Sweetland finally presented the trophy to the MAAA president J. A. Taylor during the MAAA annual meeting.
+On May 15, 1893, Sheriff John Sweetland finally presented the trophy to the MAAA president J. A. Taylor during the MAAA annual meeting at the Montreal Gymnasium SW corner of Mansfield and de Maisonneuve in Montreal.
+This was the first MAAA clubhouse before they moved to Peel Street in 1905.
 Each player received a souvenir gold ring as a gift of the MAAA.
 Disputes between the Montreal HC and the MAAA kept the Cup in the MAAA hands until it was accepted by the Club on February 23, 1894.

+Therefore, contrary to what was previously believed, the first Stanley Cup was not awarded at the Victoria Skating Rink but at Crystal Rink on March 10, 1893, at the SE corner of what is now Boulevard René-Lévesque Ouest {then Dorchester} & Rue Guy in Montreal.
+The rink was inset eastward from Guy, closer to Mackay, but the lot took up the entire corner.
+This was not the original Crystal Palace, which had stood where the Palace Theatre would later be built on Sainte-Catherine Street, and was dismantled and relocated to what is now Mile End in 1878.
+We know it was at the Dorchester rink because the owner of Crystals was "Genial" Sam Robertson, who also owned the Dorchester Street rink.

+The March 11, 1893 Montreal Daily Star (see image to the right) demonstrates that the Montreal Hockey Club understood the stakes: a victory that night would secure the AHAC trophy as regular season champions.
+The Stanley Cup itself was yet to be formally named and had been donated the previous year by Governor-General Lord Stanley of Preston, and the players possibly knew it also was on the line — the Cup appears prominently in the team's 1893 photograph (see above), positioned in front of the AHAC trophy.
+No playoff existed yet to determine a champion (unless a tie-breaker was needed); the title went to whoever finished atop the regular season standings.
+That would change the following year, when hockey's first playoff was held at the Victoria Skating Rink in Montreal.

+So, there are really four points of interest in Montreal when it comes to the first Stanley Cup.